Unix-User/Unix-User/README.md

 ## 🚹️ Profile

-I'm a self-taught passionate developer from Brazil
+I'm a web developer from Brazil

 - 💞️ I’m interested in everything